openwallet-foundation/tac/docs/projects/reviews/2024/2024-vc-api-implementation-annual.md

 ## Project Adoption

-The project currently one primary adoption organization, Elia Group.
+The project currently has one primary adoption organization, Elia Group.
 Elia continues to showcase the VC API project on their SSI demonstration site (https://ssi4energy.eliagroup.eu/en).
 This is roughly the same amount of adoption as when accepted into the OpenWallet Foundation last year.

 ## Goals